-For non-natural gas-fired resources subject to a greenhouse gas compliance obligation (as indicated by a 'Y' in the 'GHG\COMPLIANCE\OBLIG field in Master File\for resources located in California), the CAISO will add to the calculated Start-up costs the greenhouse gas allowance start-up cost.
-Start-up greenhouse gas compliance obligation costs may beare calculated for non-gas thermal resources as they are for gas-fired resources if sufficient data is submitted in Master File (registered emissionGHG Emission Rrate and \\start-up fuel requirement (MMBTU/start-up)).
+For non-natural gas-fired resources subject to a greenhouse gas compliance obligation, the CAISO will add to the calculated Start-up costs the greenhouse gas allowance start-up cost.
+Start-up greenhouse gas compliance obligation costs are calculated for non-gas thermal resources as they are for gas-fired resources if sufficient data is submitted in Master File (registered emissionrate and start-up fuel requirement (MMBTU/start-up)).
 The CAISO shall include a variable minimum load O&M (VOM-ML) adder if applicable.
 See Attachment L for details.